DinoChiesa/jwt-webtool/README.md

  - In either case (signed or encrypted), this tool does not handle crit headers, nor will it extract the certificate from an x5c header.
-Nor will it check thumprints of an x5t header.
+Nor will it check thumbprints of an x5t header.

  - This tool uses EcmaScript v9, and webcrypto, which means it will run only on modern, current browsers.